 Is the world accepting Ethereum?

 For anyone familiar with Bitcoins, the hesitation that the public has in using it is obvious.
 This is what has been pushing Ethereum forward; not only as an alternate cryptocurrency but also as a new platform to build better products and applications.
-For instance, there is an Ethereum project being developed at present that will connect 11 different banks of the world in their own B2B Platform.
-And another one is automating factories for ensuring better usage of resources, and reducing labor and shipping costs to make them more efficient.
+For instance, there are other projects in the crypto market cap top 10 that operate on Ethereum’s blockchain, such as Binance Coin, Chainlink, and a portion of the popular US Dollar-pegged stablecoin, Tether.

-By now, anyone who was not even familiar with Ethereum first will have learnt enough to know as to what makes it not just another cryptocurrency, but a platform that can be used to drive change and innovation in the world.
+By now, anyone who was not _ familiar with Ethereum _ will have learnt enough to know _ what makes it not just another cryptocurrency, but a platform that can be used to drive change and innovation in the world.

 Coinmama is happy to announce its support in the Ethereum project.
-You can now buy Ethereum with credit card or cash through Coinmama!
+You can now buy Ethereum with credit / debit card or bank transfer through Coinmama!

 For more information about Ethereum visit https://ethereum.org/.